 Many of the Dock's settings can be adjusted by Control-clicking the thin line that divides apps and folders.
-However, the Dock settings in System Settings is worth exploring because it provides a overview of all your Dock's settings.
-You have the ability to change the settings for Mission Control, Menu Bar, and Stage Manager.
+However, the Dock settings in System Settings are worth exploring because it provides a overview of all your Dock's settings.
+You have the ability to change the settings for Mission Control, Menu Bar, and Stage Manager as well as change your Default Web Browser.